 Monitoring of the Title I school is a critical component of ensuring that compliance is taking place.
-During the summer and after the Annual Federal Program Conference in June, the school Federal Programs Manager and/or Federal Programs Compliance Officer (FPCO) convenes a meeting with the Executive Director, Deputy Superintendent, Director of Special Education, Principals, Assistant Principals and Controller.
+During the summer and after the Annual Federal Program Conference in June, the school Federal Programs Manager convenes a meeting with the Executive Director, Deputy Superintendent, Principal, Assistant Principal and Business Manager.
 All parties receive training on policies, procedures, and guidelines for operating a Title I program.

 Administrators are given detailed information on expectations and copies of program guidance.

-Specific training is provided in all facets of Title I. The FPCO and/or Federal Programs Manager discusses the Federal Programs Handbook online and in detail.
+Specific training is provided in all facets of Title I. The Federal Programs Manager discusses the Federal Programs Handbook online and in detail.
 This handbook includes timelines, budget forms, inventory information, schoolwide/targeted assistance implementation, parental involvement, fraud policy, and other areas of Federal Programs as needed.
 The summer meeting also includes discussions on the chart of accounts, the budgeting process, and the correlation between the budget and the Title I Schoolwide Plan.
-Budgets are maintained by the Accounting Team electronically and ultimately entered into the GADOE Consolidated Application for approval.
+Budgets are maintained by the director electronically and ultimately entered into the GADOE Consolidated Application for approval.
 The budgets are referenced when invoices, timesheets, requisitions, and professional learning forms are submitted to the Federal Programs Manager for approval.